 - The total amount of air in the lungs.
 This is known as the total lung capacity (TLC).

-These four criteria indicate how much damage the lungs have as been sustained and what are the best ways to improve your condition over the long term.
+These four criteria indicate how much damage the lungs have sustained and what the best ways are to improve your condition over the long term.

-Helen, a COPD sufferer in her 70’s states “I do just about everything that I used to do but it takes me a week, not two days.
+In 2017, Helen, a COPD sufferer in her 70s, stated, “I do just about everything that I used to do, but it takes me a week, not two days.
 I had to stop mowing my yard, stop raking.
 These were things that I always did before.
-Everything just takes me four times as long as it used to before and it’s getting progressively worse.
+Everything just takes me four times as long as it used to before, and it’s getting progressively worse.
 As I get older, things get worse.
 Your lungs get worse because there’s no cure.
-You can only maintain COPD for so long after which there isn’t anything more that can be done to resolve it.
+You can only maintain COPD for so long, after which there isn’t anything more that can be done to resolve it.
 You’re just not breathing.”

-Helen attends a class on Saturdays, and in the class, she must have lengthy discussions with her classmates.
-She must answer questions as well.
-These activities prevent Helen from thoroughly enjoying the class the way she would like, because of her COPD.
-If she talks for too long a time, or if she laughs too much, she loses her voice and cannot participate in the class discussions.
+Helen attended a class, and in the class, she had lengthy discussions with her classmates.
+She answered questions as well.
+These activities prevented Helen from thoroughly enjoying the class as she would have liked because of her COPD.
+If she had talked for too long, or laughed too much, she would have lost her voice and would be unable to participate in class discussions.

-“For patients with COPD that is very far advanced, they can go through pulmonary treatment through rehabilitation,” says pulmonologist Sandhya Khurana, MD, of New York’s University of Rochester Medical Center.
-“We put the most emphasis on improving a patient’s quality of living, reducing the incidence of shortness of breath, and increasing tolerance to exercise.
+“For patients with COPD that is very far advanced, they can go through pulmonary treatment through rehabilitation,” says pulmonologist Sandhya Khurana, MD, of New York’s University of Rochester Medical Centre.
+“We put the most emphasis on improving a patient’s quality of life, reducing the incidence of shortness of breath, and increasing tolerance to exercise.
 Pulmonary rehab improves the outcome for COPD patients.”

 There is no cure for COPD.
-It is a disease that requires the mastery of coping strategies to get by every day.
-It is also a disease that gets worse over time, but it can be treated with inhaler medications to open the air passages in the lungs.
-Patients must learn to cope with their disease over time and make adjustments in their life to avoid developing infections and strenuous breathing.
+It is a disease that requires coping strategies to get by every day.
+This disease gets worse over time, but it can be treated with inhaler medications to open the air passages in the lungs.
+Patients must learn to cope with their disease over time and make adjustments in their lives to avoid developing infections and strenuous breathing.